Mushymato/LivestockBazaar/author-guide.md

 When using these for a particular shop, replace `<shopName>` with the shop's actual ID, e.g. `mushymato.LivestockBazaar/BuyFrom.{{ModId}}_MyVendor`.

-A special shop `Marnie` is always available and represents the vanilla animal shop.
+A special shop `Marnie` is always available and represents the animal shop at Marnie's ranch.
 Fields can be applied to this shop in same way as custom shops.

 #### BuyFrom